Posted by Derek Champoux

 For the thickest clouds and fullest flavors, you want a Sub-Ohm vape pen.
 No other vaporizer can match the density of a Sub-Ohm vape cloud.
 The cloud is thick, warm, and flavorful.

 Sub-Ohm vape pens have their own specific requirements.
 In addition to high temperatures and powerful batteries, they also need to have a low electrical resistance in the atomizer coil.
-Fortunately, premium vape pens, like the GT Spectrum, are capable of meeting these needs.
+Fortunately, premium vape cartridges, like the GT CR, CR Resin and DX, are capable of meeting these needs.

 Purchase Wholesale High Viscosity Oil Vape Pens